 Curriculum: In all areas of learning our curriculum determines what a student should know, understand, and be able to do at a given grade level or within a given course.
 These curriculum are defined by standards and insure that all students have an opportunity to learn.

 Instruction: This is how we teach the curriculum, or the standards, and includes the text book and materials used in our schools as well as the strategies and methods we use to support learning for all students.

 Assessment: We assess students in order to determine how well students have learned what was taught.
 Assessments include quizzes, tests, projects, teacher observation of student work, as well as state and national assessments.
-In addition to local assessments designed within our district, our students are also assessed using the Illinois Snapshot of Early Literacy (ISEL) in grades K-2 and the Measures of Academic Progress (MAP) in grades 3-8.
+In addition to local assessments designed within our district, our students are also assessed using the Measures of Academic Progress (MAP) in grades K-8.